 “People think the actors are having such a time.
 They never think of you as working.
 So many young girls think movies are so glamorous, and when they find out you have to get up at 5:30 every morning, and that when you go out it’s for publicity, more or less, they have a little different attitude about it.” –Glenda Farrell

-Farrell was born on June 30, 1901, in Enid, Oklahoma.
-She was born to Charles and Wilhelmina “Minnie” Farrell.
-Her father was of Irish and Cherokee descent, and worked as a trader of dogs and horses.
-Her mother, on the other hand, was of French and German descent and aspired to be an actress.
-Wilhelmina instilled a love of acting in her daughter, dreaming that her daughter would one day be an actress.
+Glenda Farrell was born on June 30, 1901, in Enid, Oklahoma, to Charles and Wilhelmina “Minnie” Farrell.
+Her father was of Irish and Cherokee descent and worked as a trader of dogs and horses.
+Her mother was of French and German descent and aspired to be an actress.
+Wilhelmina instilled a love of acting in her daughter, dreaming that her daughter would one day become an actress.

 When the family moved to Wichita, Kansas, Farrell took on her first acting role as Little Eva in the play Uncle Tom’s Cabin at age seven.
 Later, she enrolled at Mount Carmel Catholic Academy in Wichita.

 After living in Wichita, the Farrells moved once again to San Diego, California.
 There, Farrell worked as part of the Virginia Brissac Stock Company.
-Her picture appeared in the April 1919 issue Motion Picture Magazine, also featuring a brief description of her work in chorus, vaudeville, and camp entertainment.
-The article also notes that Farrell had light brown hair, dark grey eyes, and stood at 5’3″.
-Like many of her peers, she shaved a few years from her age and claimed that she was born in 1904.
+Her picture appeared in the April 1919 issue of Motion Picture Magazine, also featuring a brief description of her work in choruses, vaudeville, and camp entertainment.
+Like many of her peers, she eliminated a few years from her age, claiming that she was born in 1904.

 Farrell met her first husband, Thomas Richards, when she was hired as a dancer for the San Diego Navy benefit ball.
 They were married in 1921 and had a son named Tommy.
 The couple divorced in 1921.

 By 1928, Farrell was cast in her first lead role in the play The Spider.
-She made her film debut in the same year as part of the film Lucky Boy, carrying out an uncredited bit role.
-She moved to New York City the following year, replacing Erin O’Brien-Moore in the role of Marion Handy in the play Skidding; the play would later act as the basis for the Andy Hardy film series.
-After portraying Marion Handy 355 times, Farrell went on to appear in several other plays, including Divided Honors and Recapture.
+She made her film debut as part of the film Lucky Boy (1929), carrying out an uncredited bit role.
+She moved to New York City the following year, replacing Erin O’Brien-Moore in the role of Marion Handy in the play Skidding.
+The play would later act as the basis for the Andy Hardy film series.
+After portraying Handy 355 times, Farrell went on to appear in several other plays, including Divided Honors and Recapture.
 She also performed in Love, Honor, and Betray, with the likes of George Brent, Alice Brady, and Clark Gable.

-In 1930, Farrell performed in the film The Lucky Break and as the female lead in Mervyn LeRoy’s Little Caesar.
+In the 1930s, Farrell performed in the film The Lucky Break (1930) and as the female lead in Mervyn LeRoy’s Little Caesar (1930).
 While Farrell once again returned to the stage, she felt that films offered larger salaries in comparison; however, she saw theater as an important foundation for any actor.
 Her starring role in the 1932 play Life Begins came to Jack Warner’s attention.
-He signed her to a long-term contract with Warner Brothers to perform the same role in the film adaptation of the play.
+He signed her to a long-term contract with Warner Bros. to perform the same role in the film adaptation of the play.
 Farrell would not return to live theater until 1939.

 At the same time, Farrell also participated in a 1937 Warner Brothers publicity stunt, which found her elected to a one-year term as the honorary mayor of North Hollywood.
 She beat her competition, which included Bing Crosby and Lewis Stone, and took the position quite seriously.
 Farrell was spotted attending functions, presentations, and ceremonies throughout the North Hollywood area.
 She also held a leadership role when the North Hollywood Chamber of Commerce announced it wished to put sewers along Ventura Highway and began the groundwork for the project.

-Longing for more experience on the stage and the immediate connection provided by a live audience, Farrell left the studio in 1939.
-She had been under contract for eight years with Warner Brothers, and was eager to return to theater upon the expiration of her contract.
+Longing for more experience on the stage and the immediate connection provided by performing in front of a live audience, Farrell left the studio in 1939.
+She had been under contract with Warner Bros. for eight years and was eager to return to the theater upon the expiration of her contract.

 Farrell performed in several plays until 1941, when she decided to return to motion pictures.
-In the same year, she married Dr. Henry Ross on January 19th.
-Dr. Ross was a staff surgeon at New York Polyclinic Hospital and served as chief of the public health section on General Eisenhower’s staff.
-The couple met when Farrell sprained her ankle while performing in a play and was treated backstage by Dr. Ross, who had been summoned from the audience.
+In the same year, she married Dr. Henry Ross, who was a staff surgeon at New York Polyclinic Hospital and served as chief of the public health section on General Eisenhower’s staff.
+The couple met when Farrell sprained her ankle while performing in a play and was treated backstage by Ross, who had been summoned from the audience.
 The couple remained married until Farrell’s passing.

 From the 1940s to the 1960s, Farrell continued to work in numerous films.
-Two of her later films, Kissin’ Cousins (1964) and The Disorderly Orderly (1964), also featured her son, Tommy.
-She made her television debut in 1949 as part of the Chevrolet Tele-Theatre and appeared in over 40 additional television series programs, including Bonanza and Bewitched.
+Two of her later films, Kissin’ Cousins (1964) and The Disorderly Orderly (1964), also featured her son, Tommy Farrell.
+She made her television debut in 1949 as part of the Chevrolet Tele-Theatre and appeared in over 40 additional television programs, including Bonanza and Bewitched.

 Though Farrell retired in 1968, she once again returned to acting.
-Her final role was in the Broadway play Forty Carats, in which she starred until her health caused her to leave the production.
-She was diagnosed with lung cancer and passed away at age 66 in 1971.
+Farrell’s final role was in the Broadway play Forty Carats, in which she starred until her health issues caused her to leave the production.

 Today, a few places in existence are relevant to Farrell’s early years and legacy.